 - Leave Request Cover Sheet and Acknowledgement Form: Fill out the top portion, date and sign.

 - Physician’s Statement: Dated and signed by your doctor/midwife indicating your estimated due date.

-The birth of a child qualifies as a "life event", and certain changes can be made to your benefits.
-These changes must be made within 30 days after the birth of your child.
+The birth of a child qualifies as a "life event", which means certain changes can be made to your benefits.
+These changes must be requested within 30 days after the birth of your child by contacting the Benefits Office at (239) 377-0360.
 Changes include:

-- Medical Insurance- You may add your spouse or additional children to your medical plan.
+- Medical Coverage - You may add your spouse or additional children to your medical plan

-- Life Insurance - You may add life insurance for your child.
-In order to do so, you would need to elect Voluntary Life insurance for yourself or your spouse.
+- Life Insurance - You may add life insurance for your child

 14 Day Short Term Disability – The Standard:

 If you have this policy as one of your benefits, contact The Standard’s Claim Intake Service Center at 1-800-378-2395 or go to www.standard.com and click on “File a Claim”.
 Click this link for information on “How to File a STD Claim”: https://www.standard.com/eforms/15167_756738.pdf